QuentinSellier/Gestural-Experience-EEG-ML/README.md

 If you use this code or methodology, please cite the original article:

 > Sellier, Q., Poncin, I., Vande Kerkhove, C., Vanderdonckt, J. (2026). _Immersive E-Commerce Interfaces: Evaluating Customer Experience in a Gesture-Controlled Digital Catalog_ [Manuscript submitted for publication].
-Université catholique de Louvain, Louvain School of Management.
+Université catholique de Louvain.

 ## License